IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 # IBM App Connect & Message Hub

-*IBM AppConnect* allows you to connect different applications to make your business more efficient.
+*IBM App Connect* allows you to connect different applications to make your business more efficient.
 It allows you to set up automation flows to direct how events in one application trigger actions in another.
 It also allows you to map the information you want to share between them.

 IBM Message Hub is an IBM Bluemix managed Apache Kafka, a scalable, high-throughput message bus service for building real-time data pipelines and streaming applications.
 It allows you to wire together micro-services using open protocols, to connect stream data to analytics to realize powerful insights, to feed event data to multiple applications to react in real time.
 It allows you to bridge to your on-premise messaging infrastructure to create a hybrid cloud messaging solution.

-In the following we will show you can use AppConnect to post data to a dedicated IBM Message Hub topic which then causes an OpenWhisk trigger to fire to invoke an action.
+In the following we will show you can use App Connect to post data to a dedicated IBM Message Hub topic which then causes an OpenWhisk trigger to fire to invoke an action.

 First, let's set up a Message Hub instance and a topic: